OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/kubernetes-target/index.md

 When authenticating with certificates, both the certificate and private key must be provided.
 In the example YAML above, the `client-certificate-data` field is a base 64 encoded certificate, and the `client-key-data` field is a base 64 encoded private key (both have been truncated for readability in this example).

 The certificate and private key can be combined and saved in a single pfx file.
-The Powershell script below accepts the base 64 encoded certificate and private key, and uses the [Windows OpenSSL binary from Shining Light Productions](http://g.octopushq.com/OpenSSLWindows) to save them in a single pfx file.
+The PowerShell script below accepts the base 64 encoded certificate and private key and uses the [Windows OpenSSL binary from Shining Light Productions](http://g.octopushq.com/OpenSSLWindows) to save them in a single pfx file.

 ```Powershell
 param (